-- (a) the material facts and issues in relation to the review; and - (b) whether the matter can be resolved by agreement between the parties.
+- (a) the material facts and issues in relation to the review; and - (b) whether the matter can be resolved informally.

 Making preliminary inquiries

 1.1.
 The Office of the Victorian Information Commissioner (OVIC) may make preliminary inquiries and consult with the parties in a review process.